Advanced Heroquest Dungeon Explorer

 • If one square of a models death zone is already focused, the other squares can be passed.

-• Being in a DZ you cannot open or close doors and chests or cast Flames of the Pheonix.
+• Being in a DZ you cannot open or close doors and chests or cast Flames of the Phoenix.

 May be played only by the Gamemaster.
 See page 25 in the rulebook for more.